hfmnuernberg/Music-Motion-Tools/README.md

 DO Station is currently only available as Mac-Application.

 Setup:
-1) Download Code via the blue Code Button in the top right corner.
+1) Download ZIP file via the blue Code Button in the top right corner.
 Unzip file.
 2) Open Do_Standalone.mxf
 3) click the readfile box, navigate into the jweb-hands-landmarker-main-copy folder and select the jweb-hands-landmarker.html file.
 4) Default webcam should be choosen automatically.
 Optionally click the flip_image button.